 Keep St. Pete Lit's annual SunLit Festival is back this year!
 Mark your calendar for April 1-3 and if you're in town, check out the offerings, including a cool kick-off party, literary walking tours, readings, and other fun-filled events.
 Visit Keep St. Pete Lit for more information.

-I've been very fortunate to enjoy a Professional Leave (sabbatical) thanks to my wonderful employer, Ringling College of Art + Design.
-I'm working on a series of novels about a multi-generational St. Pete family between 1888-present.
-I spent spring semester 2019 reading and researching St. Pete history from the 1860s - 1920s.
+I'm working on a series of novels about a multi-generational St. Pete family that takes place between 1888-present.
+I spent spring semester 2019 on a professional leave researching St. Pete history.
 The map to the right is from late 1882.
 Notice how what is now downtown St. Petersburg had a fairly unbroken coastline, but that Coffee Pot Bayou and Booker Creek existed and had been named.
 My characters settle in the late 1880s in Big Bayou/Driftwood.
 This was Pinellas Village and people came here before founding St. Petersburg as we know it today. #stpetetrilogy

-As of June 2019, I'm on the Board of Directors of Keep St. Pete Lit, a 501(c)3 devoted to "celebrating and promoting greater St. Petersburg's literary community."
-Click on the linkto learn more about this wonderful organization and its offerings to readers, writers, and students of all ages!
+I serve on the Board of Directors of Keep St. Pete Lit, a 501(c)3 devoted to "celebrating and promoting greater St. Petersburg's literary community."
+Click on the link to learn more about this wonderful organization and its offerings to readers, writers, and students of all ages!